d-e-h-i-o/bachelor_thesis/README.md

 ## Database

 The SQLite database is called `database.db`.
 It contains the claim extraction and law matching data.
-See [initial_migration.sql](initial_migration.sql) for the data format or `sqlite3 database.db -cmd .schema`
+For the data format see [initial_migration.sql](initial_migration.sql) or `sqlite3 database.db -cmd .schema`

 ## Legislation